cloudify-cosmo/docs.getcloudify.org/content/composer/installation.md

 {{% gsNote title="Runtime requires internet connection" %}}

-While the installation is offline, the composer will still try to access online resources during runtime. <br/>
+While the installation is offline, Cloudify Composer will still try to access online resources during runtime. <br/>
-To change that, please read below section to change default types.
+To change that behavior, follow the instructions in the next section to change default types.

 {{% /gsNote %}}

 # Script Installation

-Installing Cloudify's Composer is currently done via a script which can be downloaded [here](http://getcloudify.org/downloads/get_cloudify.html).
+Installing Cloudify's Composer is currently managed via a script that can be [downloaded here](http://getcloudify.org/downloads/get_cloudify.html).

 ## Prerequisites

 ### Supported Operating Systems

-Currently the composer server can only be installed on Linux and OS X. The script has been verified with:
+The Cloudify Composer server can only be installed on Linux and OS X. The script is supported on:

 * Ubuntu 14.04
 * CentOS 7.1
 * OS X 10.11 (El Capitan).

-It should work on other Linux distributions as well, although it wasn't tested on them.
+It will probably work on other Linux distributions as well, although it has not been tested on them.

 ### Installed Software